bdamon/MuscleUS_Toolbox/Help/Help-for-bmode2angle_us.md

   * Parameters describing the formation of the vesselness mask using either Otsu's method of k-means clustering:

-    <i>.max_angle</i>: The multiplier for Otsu's threshold in the vesselness-masked images, when Otsu's method is used to filter the image.
+    <i>.otsu</i>: The multiplier for Otsu's threshold in the vesselness-masked images, when Otsu's method is used to filter the image.
 For example, setting b2a_options.otsu to 1 uses the threshold set by Otsu's method.
 Setting b2a_options.otsu to 0.5 uses 1/2 of this threshold.

-    <i>.k</i>: A two-element vector with the number of clusters and the ordinal rank, of the cluster to be used, when k-means clustering is used to filter the image
+    <i>.k</i>: A two-element vector with the number of clusters and the ordinal rank, of the cluster to be used, when k-means clustering is used to filter the image.
+Note that the conditional logic is configured such that Otsu's method will be used if there is a subfield to b2a_options called otsu.
+If you want to use k-means clustering, ensure that there is NOT a field called otsu.

 The output arguments are: